 If you struggle with stress, it can be helpful to identify the sources of your stress and work on addressing them directly.
 For example, you might try setting boundaries with work or personal commitments, or seeking support from friends, family, or a mental health professional.
 You can also try incorporating stress-relieving activities into your daily routine, such as practicing mindfulness or engaging in creative pursuits.

 Don't obsess over your skin

-When you obsess over your acne a few things can happen.
-Firstly, your acne starts to look (to you) a lot worse than it actually is.
-Secondly, you may begin squeezing, picking and scratching at active inflammations, blackheads and whiteheads, which can make them flare up, or even spread the bacteria and cause more acne.
+When you obsess over your skin a few things can happen.
+Firstly, your skin starts to look (to you) a lot worse than it actually is.
+Secondly, you may begin squeezing, picking and scratching at active inflammations, blackheads and whiteheads, which can make them flare up, or even spread the bacteria and cause more breakouts.
 Thirdly, obsessing over your skin can adversely affect your mental health, causing anxiety, panic attacks and depression.